WHAT IS AN ARTIST RESIDENCY?

 Open Wabi offers 3 options for housing:

-Open Wabi is in the process of building private cabins.
-We currently have one available.
-The cabin is modest and furnished with furniture (bedding is provided).
-It does not have electricity or water, but does have solar lighting.
-It will be awarded on a first-come, first-serve basis to qualified applicants.
+- PRIVATE CABIN – $750 We currently have three private cabins available.
+The cabins are modest and furnished with furniture (bedding is provided).
+They do not have electricity or water, but they do have solar lighting.
 Access is given to the shared bath with shower, kitchen, and living area.

 Artists who choose to camp have the same access to the kitchen and bathroom/shower facilities as other residents.
 Most campers also take advantage of the lounge area near the studios.
 Wifi is also available for everyone.